Madame Clairevoyant: Horoscopes for the Week of June 5

 Gemini: It’s a power and it’s a gift to hold on to your own most intimate softness, but still sometimes it’s easier to run from humanity than to embrace it.
 It’s easier to disown every feeling you’ve ever felt than to sit with them.
 There will be moments when you feel weak, but you don’t have to be scared.
 It’s good to feel dwarfed by the size of your need.
 This is how a person becomes wise.

 Cancer: There are people in the world who’d tell you to avoid all risk, people in the world who’d tell you there’s no such thing as an acceptable kind of danger.
 But if the world has become dangerous, if the very sky carries in it the possibility of poison, how can a person live in total safety?
-The world fills with forces that are set against life, against hope, against future, and accepting some risk might be the only what to stay true to what’s good in you.
+The world fills with forces that are set against life, against hope, against the future, and accepting some risk might be the only what to stay true to what’s good in you.

 Leo: It’s easy, sometimes, to create despair with your own body, to brew it in your head or in your guts.
 This week, don’t let hopelessness let you off the hook.
 You don’t have to retreat before the battle’s been fought, and you don’t have to guard against every imagined threat.
 Don’t drop your beliefs before they’ve even been tested.

 Virgo: This week, it’s okay to think of the people you’ve been before becoming the person you are now.
 It’s okay to think about the lives you’ve lived before finding the life you’re living now.
-There’s a tenderness here, something soft and raw, but you can forgive yourself for once having been so young.
+There’s a tenderness here, something soft and raw, but you can forgive yourself for having once been so young.
 You can forgive yourself for having once known less than you know now.
 You’ve grown through pain and you’ve grown through joy, and now you’re you, and you’re here.

 Libra: There’s dew on the leaves and there’s rain in the sky, and you’re part of this big wild earth, but your body has its own needs, too.
 This week is for remembering to cut your nails, or remembering to bathe, or remembering to drink water when you wake up in the morning.
 Even the purest electricity in your mind needs food and sleep.